philipmjohnson/template/essays/ten-ways-to-integrate-software-engineering-throughout-the-curriculum.md

 Many students might feel "rusty" with IDPM if it has been a while since they've used it.
 That's to be expected: simply refer them to the [ICS 314 Agile Project Management module](http://courses.ics.hawaii.edu/ReviewICS314/modules/project-management/) to refresh their memory.

-## 6. Consider teaching ethical implications of your course topic
+## 6. Teach ethical implications of your course topic

 In student reviews of ICS 314, they frequently cite the material in the [ICS 314 Ethics module](http://courses.ics.hawaii.edu/ReviewICS314/modules/ethics/) as one of their most important learnings related to software engineering.
 This is very encouraging!